13 DIY Home Improvements That Might Require A Permit

-Many people assume that they can do something as straightforward as a new fence without a permit.
-In some cities that’s true.
-However, municipalities require permitting and prebuild evaluations before starting work.
+Many people assume they can add something as straightforward as a new fence without a permit.
+In some cities, that’s true.
+However, municipalities require permitting and pre-build evaluations before starting work.

 Adding Electrical Outlets

 Permit requirements stipulated by stringent municipalities often surprise DIYers doing basic wiring.
 Even in states that permit homeowners to work on their homes, you oftentimes must still pull a permit.
 In general, any electrical work behind the drywall requires a permit.

 Take adding an outlet.
 Although it’s not terribly complicated and many DIYers can do it, it may be illegal without a permit.
 If you put yourself in the building department’s shoes, you really can’t blame them.
 After all, if there’s an electrical fire, all eyes will be on them.

 Window and Door Replacement

 Adding a new residential window or exterior door where there wasn’t one before almost always requires a permit.
 But did you know some municipalities require a permit for a straight replacement as well?

 Many building departments simply require the replacement matches the dimensions of the existing door or window, while others insist on a specific look or material match.
 Just like roofing, this is another highly visible area on your home, so pull the necessary paperwork before you start.

 Work in the Right-of-Way